 Parker Fish was the 2015 photography intern in the Frank and Peggy Steele Internship Program at the National Baseball Hall of Fame and Museum.
 (Milo Stewart, Jr. / National Baseball Hall of Fame Library)

-Interns will attend a Tri-City ValleyCats game, a Class A Minor League team in the New York-Penn League.
-This experience will allow students to interact with the ValleyCats staff including Manager Ed Romero and Owner and President, Bill Gladstone.
-Mr. Gladstone also serves on the Hall of Fame's Board of Directors.
-Interns will learn customer service and public speaking as well as interact with fans as they display artifacts from the museum's collection during the game.
+Interns will attend a Tri-City ValleyCats game.
+This experience will allow students to interact with the ValleyCats staff.
+Interns will learn customer service and public speaking as well as interact with fans as they display artifacts from the Museum's collection during the game.

 Travis Green, the 2015 multimedia intern in the Frank and Peggy Steele Internship Program at the National Baseball Hall of Fame and Museum participates in an in-game promotion during the Tri-City ValleyCats game.
 (Parker Fish / National Baseball Hall of Fame Library)